CybernetSamurai/Practical_IoT_Hacking/Chapter4/DTP_Spoofing/README.md

 ```
 > By default, `eth0` will likely be selected as the default interface.
 If this is not correct, press `I` to bring up a list of interfaces, and toggle the correct one.

-The default interface is set to `STP mode`.
+The default view is set to `STP mode`.
 Press `G` to bring up a list of protocols, navigate to `DTP` and press `ENTER`.
 To start a switch spoofing attack, press `X` and select `1`.
-You should quickly start to see DTP packets being caputerd negotation a trunk connection.
+You should quickly start to see DTP packets establishing a new trunk connection.

 ![DTP attack](assets/yersinia-dtp-attack.gif)